-Everyone loves a nice bowl of cereal in the morning and now you can make your own with this healthy no bake granola cereal recipe – you never even have to turn on the oven!
-After trying this recipe just once, you will never buy a box of granola again!
+This healthy no bake granola cereal recipe is the perfect breakfast to start your day.
+You never even have to turn on the oven!
+After trying this recipe just once, you will never buy a box of granola again.

 Healthy No Bake Granola Cereal

 This no bake granola recipe is going to completely change how you view cereal in general.
 After making this recipe just once, you will no longer think that “good” cereal comes from a box in the grocery store.
 Instead, you will crave delicious, fresh, crunchy granola that you made at home.
 If this sounds too good to be true, keep reading!

 To begin, our homemade granola is by far healthier than anything you can get in the store and here is why.

 - The recipe is made with rolled oats which are full of fiber, protein and healthy fats.

 - The only sweetener added is agave nectar (or you can also substitute a half cup honey!) which is completely natural.
 Many store bought granolas contain granulated white sugar or artificial sweeteners that are not as beneficial to your body.

 - Using sunflower seeds, chia seeds, shredded coconut and ground flaxseeds in this recipe takes the granola to a whole new level of healthiness.
 Each of these ingredients brings nutrients and minerals that are unparalleled

 These are just a few examples of why granola is healthy.
 It’s also why our recipe is the one you should reach for when you want to prepare a beneficial yet tasty breakfast for yourself.